-The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCIA.
-(See Chart 7.)
+The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCJA.
+(See

+Chart 7.)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
 Using up some of your exemption during your lifetime can be tax-smart, especially if your estate exceeds roughly \$6 million (twice that if you're married).
-(See Case Study 9.)
+(See Case Study 7.)

-You also can exclude certain gifts of up to \$15,000 per recipient in 2019 (\$30,000 per recipient if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.
+You also can exclude certain gifts of up to \$15,000 per recipient in 2020 (\$30,000 per recipient if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.

-Warning: You need to use your annual exclusion by Dec.
+Warning: Each year you need to use your annual exclusion by Dec.
 31. The exclusion doesn't carry over from year to year.

-For example, if you don't make an annual exclusion gift to your grandson this year, you can't add \$15,000 to your 2020 exclusion to make a \$30,000 tax-free gift to him next year.
+For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$15,000 to your 2021 exclusion to make a \$30,000 tax-free gift to her next year.